-For most of its three-thousand-year history, lesbianism has been a subject of little interest in Jewish texts and societies.
-Only in the late twentieth century have Jewish scholars and communities faced the issue of erotic love between women.
+For most of Judaism’s 3000-year history, lesbianism has been a subject of little interest in Jewish texts and societies.
+Only in the late twentieth century did Jewish scholars and communities face the issue of erotic love between women.

-The first discussion of female homoeroticism in Jewish texts is found in Sifra, a postbiblical commentary on the book of Leviticus, edited in the second century a.d.
+The first discussion of female homoeroticism in Jewish texts is found in Sifra, a postbiblical commentary on the book of Leviticus, edited in the second century C.E.
 The reference is to a passage in Leviticus 18, which prohibits Israelite participation in acts deemed “the doings of Egypt.”
 The commentator in Sifra suggests that lesbian marriage was one of the acts that would be included in this category.
-What we can infer from this text is that at the time of the writing of Sifra, Jewish communities were cognizant of the Roman practice of women marrying other women.
+What we can infer from this text is that at the time of its writing, Jewish communities were cognizant of the Roman practice of women marrying other women.

 There is one significant discussion of female homoerotic behavior in the medieval era.
 This is found in a compilation of laws known as the Mishneh Torah, written by legal scholar and philosopher Moses Maimonides in the twelfth century.
 Maimonides reiterates the connection to the Levitical prohibition against the “doings of Egypt,” but also suggests that this behavior should not disqualify a woman from marrying a priest because it is still only a minor infraction.
 Maimonides then goes on to suggest that the courts administer a flogging to a woman who is caught engaging in homoerotic behavior.
 Finally, Maimonides warns men to keep their wives from visiting with women who are known to practice mesolelot with other women.
 This text views lesbian behavior as threatening to the institution of marriage and worthy of punishment.

-During the modern period, female homoeroticism is mentioned infrequently in Jewish sources.
+During the years of the late modern period, female homoeroticism was mentioned infrequently in Jewish sources.
 Most references are from fictional writings.
-An early example is found in a Yiddish play written by Sholem Asch entitled Got fun Nekome [God of vengeance].
-It was translated into English and produced on Broadway in 1923.
+An example is found in a Yiddish play written by Sholem Asch entitled Got fun Nekome [God of vengeance], which was translated into English and produced on Broadway in 1923.
 This play was the first with a lesbian theme to be performed on the American stage.
-The plot focused on a lesbian relationship between a prostitute and the daughter of a brothel owner, and included several explicit homoerotic scenes.
+The plot focused on a lesbian relationship between a prostitute and the daughter of a brothel owner and included several explicit homoerotic scenes.
 Noted Yiddish author Isaac Bashevis Singer also wrote several short stories about lesbian love.